Preparation of your Thesis

 - The document is divided into front matter, body matter, and back matter.

-A thesis should consist of the following parts:
+A thesis normally contains the following parts:

 Front Matter